-Tak Pham is a Vietnamese contemporary art curator and art critic based in Toronto.
+Tak Pham is a Vietnamese contemporary art curator and art critic based in Regina, Saskatchewan.
 He holds a B.A Hons. in History and Theory of Architecture from Carleton University, and a MFA in Criticism and Curatorial Practice from OCAD University.
 Pham’s curatorial approach concerns the spatial experience of exhibition architecture.
 Pham’s academic research has been examining the contemporary consequences of modern architectural movements, and how contemporary art can respond in order to remedy and ameliorate them.
 Pham actively looks for adaptive-reuse architectural projects and opportunities, not only to investigate their sites, but also, to reimagine their possibilities.

 Pham has curated exhibitions, projects, and public programming at OCAD University, Art Toronto, Art Gallery of Ontario, Y+ Contemporary, Pari Nadimi Gallery, Riverdale Gallery, Xpace Cultural Centre, Trinity Square Video, Living Architecture Systems Group/ Philip Beesley Architect Inc., Pleasuredome, 8eleven Gallery, Images Festival, Nuit Blanche Toronto and numerous private art consultation projects.

 He has written for espace art actuel, esse arts + opinions, Canadian Art, The Senses and Society Journal, 8eleven Gallery, and Xpace Cultural Centre.
 Pham's curatorial projects have been featured on Canadian Art, Akimbo, Artoronto.com, Blouin Artinfo, CBC Arts, Cultre Magazine and NOW Toronto.

 Pham is currently the Assistant Curator at the Mackenzie Art Gallery in Regina, Saskatchewan.